indeavr/hardhat-output-validator/README.md

 Zero-config Hardhat plugin to check the output of the compiler for any problems.

 - ツ Zero-configuration required
-- 🔍 Checks for : [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) comments & Compilation warnings
+- 🔍 Checks for : [NatSpec](https://docs.soliditylang.org/en/v0.8.9/natspec-format.html) comments & Compilation warnings.
-- 🔧 (TODO) Extendable with custom checks
+- 🔧 Extendable with custom checks.
+(TODO)

 ## 📦 Installation